April 30, 2019

 How to defend against flooding in your home or business

-Once again, it’s spring in Canada, and the news is filled with images and stories of flooded homes, basements and businesses.
-The images are daunting and heartbreaking.
-In extreme cases, there is not much preparation that can be done, besides moving to higher ground.
-However, in many less severe circumstances, there are things that can be done for early detection and prevention.
-Here are some tips that can help!
+Once again, it’s spring in Canada.
+The news is filled with images and stories of flooded homes, basements and businesses.
+The photos are daunting and heartbreaking.
+In extreme cases, not much preparation can be done besides moving to higher ground.
+However, in many less severe circumstances, some things can be done for early detection and prevention.

 - Access Control